veldrane/krb5proxy/README.md

 krb5proxy doesn't resolve ip yet but needs to have a properly configured parrent proxy hostname for getting the right TGS ticket

 Typical usage:
-- Configure http_proxy and https_proxy environment variables to to point `http://127.0.0.1:8080`
+- Configure http_proxy and https_proxy environment variables to point `http://127.0.0.1:8080`
 - krb5proxy will forward requests to `10.0.0.1:3128` using Kerberos authentication.

 ## Help